vlee489/Turnip-Bot/SECURITY.md

 - reproduction steps
 - More detailed explination.

-the prefered way of disclosing Security Vulnerability via GitHub's builit in secuity feature over at the [Security Tab](https://github.com/vlee489/Turnip-Bot/security/advisories).
+The prefered way of disclosing Security Vulnerability via GitHub's builit in secuity feature over at the [Security Tab](https://github.com/vlee489/Turnip-Bot/security/advisories).
 A reply will usually be given within 48 hours of disclosure, with a time frame to correct issues or 30 days or less.

+During this 30 day period Security advisories should stay as a draft to give adiquate time to correct the issue at hand.
+After this 30 day period or when the issue is patches (*Which ever comes first*), the Security advisories may then be published along with the related patches.

 Another way of disclosing issues is directly DMing Vincent/vlee489#5801 on the [Discord bot support server](https://discord.gg/JPrC6c2)